GabrielSilva117/School-API/README.md

-Simple RESTful API for a school, that use CRUD actions to manipulate students, teacher, classes and the relations between them.
+Simple RESTful API for a school, that uses CRUD actions to manipulate students, teacher, classes and the relations between them.